Your Questions Answered

 |18 & older||1 dose||No Johnson & Johnson booster, Moderna or Pfizer booster recommended for eligible age groups|

 Getting a COVID-19 vaccine is faster and more convenient than ever.
 About nine out of 10 Americans live within five miles of a COVID-19 vaccination site.

 Click the link to schedule your appointment at local participating pharmacies:

-University Health is currently offering Pfizer and Moderna monovalent and Novavax vaccines for first COVID-19 vaccination series, and the new Pfizer bivalent vaccines for boosters only, at their pharmacy locations free of charge.
+University Health is currently offering Pfizer vaccines for first COVID-19 vaccination series, and the new Pfizer bivalent vaccines for boosters only, at all of their pharmacy locations free of charge.
 Novavax vaccines for first COVID-19 vaccination series only at Robert B. Green Campus free of charge.

 - No appointment or registration needed for persons 5 years and older.

 - An appointment is required for persons 6 months to under 5 years of age.

 All vaccines, including booster shots, may be available at your PCP, your child’s pediatrician, or local vaccination centers in your neighborhood.